0xFirestorm/Web-Scraper/README.md

 # J. Scraper

-This  scraper was made as an assignment for a job screening A web scraper for J.'s website that tracks product changes and generates comparison reports.
+This  scraper was made as an assignment for a job screening.
+A web scraper for J.'s website that tracks product changes and generates comparison reports.

 ## Features